sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_1_ComputerProgrammingConceptsviaPython/ComputerProgrammingConceptsviaPython_Quiz.md

 **Description**

-a) They are altogether called as hardware.
+They are altogether called as hardware.

-b) They are instructions to operate computer.

-c) It is the Circuit Board which connects all of the hardware to Processor.

-d) All are not correct.

 ---
 ---